 4. Activities and Experiences

 One truly universal element in medical school applications is some version of an important activities and experiences section.
 For US students, this is the AMCAS Work and Activities section, and for students in Ontario it’s the OMSAS sketch, but each individual medical school in Canada will have some version of this as well.
-For example, the University of Alberta Faculty of Medicine requires applicants to fill out a section on "Personal Activities", where they can demonstrate their non-academic achievements, while McGill medical school provides students with a CV template they have to fill out.
-Additionally, the Schulich School of Medicine requires the submission of an abbreviated autobiographical sketch, where you will need to provide a list of experiences that can speak to Schulich’s core values.
-The point with this application element is to establish how you’ve developed both academically and personally through a curated list of pivotal and formative activities, whether through extracurriculars for medical school, volunteerism or professional experience.
+For example, the University of Alberta Faculty of Medicine requires applicants to fill out a section on "Personal Activities", where they can demonstrate their non-academic achievements, while McGill medical school provides students with a medical school resume template they have to fill out.

 5. Admission Essays